• Skip to main content

 • Facebook

-If you are a reader, you know that it is impossible to have too many bookmarks!
-In those rare moments when you and your kids are not reading, these diy magnetic bookmarks make a great craft!
-The possibilities for personalization are endless, and kid-made magnetic bookmarks make great literacy-promoting gifts, either on their own or tucked inside a book.
-I mean, what parent, grandparent, aunt or uncle wouldn’t love to have a sweet reminder of their loved one hanging on the page of a book they are reading?
+The possibilities for personalization are endless, and kid-made magnetic bookmarks make great additions to these literacy-promoting gifts, either on their own or tucked inside a book.
+I mean, what parent, grandparent, aunt or uncle wouldn't love to have a sweet reminder of their loved one hanging onto the page of a book they are reading?

-Assortment of unique hand made magnetic bookmarks
+Assortment of unique hand made magnetic bookmarks made from paper, ribbon and other craft materials.

 You already know we love to make our own bookmarks, whether they are origami heart bookmarks, or these fun bookmarks you will never lose!
 The instructions for how to make magnetic bookmarks are really easy, and I also suggest this as a quiet time activity for kids who don't like to sit still during read alouds.

 Remember: Magnets are hazardous if ingested.
 Magnets should never be handled by children 3 and under or anyone who may put small objects in their mouth.
 Supervise young children.
-(Note: this post contains affiliate links.)

 How to Make Magnetic Bookmarks